 Danish citizens, for the most part, have become very self-reliant, they have the resources – and expectations – for more digital contact with the healthcare system.
 Digitalisation must support those who can and expect digital healthcare –while simultaneously, freeing up time and availability to citizens who may need more physical contact with the healthcare system.

-In the spring of 2018, the Ministry of Health in collaboration with the Danish Regions, KL (the Danish Municipalities) and the Ministry of Finance, presented the strategy: “A secure and coherent health network for all – digital health strategy 2018-2020.”
+In the spring of 2018, the Ministry of Health in collaboration with the Danish Regions, Local Government Denmark (KL) and the Ministry of Finance, presented the strategy: “A secure and coherent health network for all – digital health strategy 2018-2020.”

-As digitalisation and the development of new digital channels change, the way resourceful citizens communicate with the healthcare system will also change.
+As digitalization and the development of new digital channels change, the way resourceful citizens communicate with the healthcare system will also change.

 The main objectives were:

 Our clinics already offered e-consultations and booking through their websites, but they were more operation-focused and many of the sites were of different quality.
 Therefore, it made good sense on PLO’s part to expand with a united app – for one united entrance.
 We are very pleased with the technical result and Trifork manages to make the complicated very simple by combining 6 different IT patient systems, national registries and 3400 GPs into one user-friendly and citizen-oriented app.
 Collaboration with Trifork has been easy, and they have in-depth knowledge of public infrastructure.
 They put together the right team of very capable and competent people.
 We succeeded with the first release in just 4 months because all parties were focused.
 All actors, private and public, worked together towards a unified goal.